vara11/mbd-bidw/Session 03/README.md

 ## Session 3

 The topic of this session is **Data Modelling**.
-This repository includes the content discuss in class:
+This repository includes the content discussed in class:

   - Schemas
   - Videos